Andorfim/Andorfim/README.md

 My work at laboratory:

 - Photonic integrated circuits (PICs) design
-- Development of numerical tools for PICs / optoelectronic systems design
+- Development of numerical tools for PICs / optoelectronic systems design, particularly for CAD applications

 A little about places of study: